How to choose the right Accounting software framework.

 Invest in the process.
 No great return came without investment.

-Use the internet.
+This page is a good start, but use the internet.
 Attend a conference (like the Accounting Business Expo).
 Reach out to business people you respect.
 Find out what your competitors are using.
-Find out what people in similar industries are using.
+Find out what accounting software people in similar industries are choosing.
 Talk to experts like us!

 Then look to limit your potential list to 3-4 possible solutions and implementation partners (any more and you will confuse yourself for no added value).
 Get them to sign a non-disclosure agreement.
 Send them your RFD.
 Have an initial coffee meeting with each to get a feel for what they are about.
 Then book a 2-3 hour demo with each of the 3 or 4 vendors you think could do the job (if it turns out there’s only 2 logical options (e.g. Xero or QBo; NetSuite or MYOB Advanced), that’s OK.